dany-mns/stDelivery/README.md

 ## FAQ

 - **How do I do *specifically* so and so?**
     - No problem!
-Just do this.
+Just do it.

 ---